 - Genetic/biometric data

 If your website collects any of the above information, then you can no longer rely on “opt out” or implied consent agreements.
-In other words, if you collect personal data, then you must enforce stricter consent conditions by implementing a clickwrap agreement, as any browsewrap agreement will be in direct violation of the GDPR.
+In other words, if you collect personal data, then you must enforce stricter consent conditions by implementing an agreement that requires users to offer consent by opting in.
+This can be done through either a clickwrap modal or a browsewrap banner, as long as they have unticked checkboxes for users to click in agreement.